Y0hy0h/xkcd-for-that-bot/README.md

 ```bash
 npm run launch:dev
 ```
-This will run the bot from the TypeScript files and disable webhooks, instead using polling.
+This will run the bot directly from the TypeScript files and disable webhooks, instead using polling.
 No need for an extra compilation step or setting up the server for webhooks.

 ```bash
 npm run launch:prod